apache/airflow/docs/apache-airflow/security/access-control.rst

 Default Roles
 '''''''''''''

-Airflow uses roles to manage all permissions across your environment.
+By default, Airlfow 2.0+ uses role-based access control (RBAC) to manage all permissions across your environment.
 Each role has permissions which provide varying levels of access to Airflow's key resources (DAGs, Connections, etc).

 An environment's roles can be found under the **Security** tab:

 .. image:: /img/list-roles.png

-Airflow ships with a set of roles by default:
+Airflow ships with a default set of roles:

 Admin
 ^^^^^